-I love test knitting but don’t have time to personally test knit all of your designs.
-I do encourage you to consider test knitters either through your existing fan base or through the Free Pattern Testers group on Ravelry.
-However, I would advise you to do the first round of tech editing prior to sending your design out to test knitters for several reasons.
+I love test knitting but don’t have time to test knit all of your designs personally.
+I encourage you to consider test knitters either through your existing fan base or through the Free Pattern Testers group on Ravelry.
+However, I would advise you to do the first round of tech editing before sending your design out to test knitters for several reasons.
 First, you want your test knitters to have the best possible initial reaction.
-They are your emissaries, the promoters and cheerleaders of your new release.
-The second reason for editing prior to testing is time management.
+They are your emissaries, the promoters & cheerleaders of your new release.
+The second reason for editing before testing is time management.
 If there is an ambiguous instruction or an omission in your pattern, would you rather deal with it once or have to respond to multiple people who are frustrated?
 In the end, it is a better use of your time and skill to design, tech edit, test knit, final edit, and publish your work in that order.

 What about Crochet?

 My crochet skills are only rudimentary, so I encourage you to find an experienced crochet editor.